JessLovell/health-tracker/README.md

 -Day 7:
     - Add hard coded text to the Strings.xml file.
     - Get the user location :v
-    - Updated databases local and server
+    - Updated databases local and server :woman_cartwheeling:
     - Cannot render the location to add on server and recycler :sob: :woman_shrugging: